blueguy42/DNA-String-Matching/README.md

-# Tubes 3 - BONEK Returns
-> Repository ini merupakan program aplikasi web berupa DNA Sequence Matching yang menerapkan algoritma String Matching KMP, BM, dan Regex untuk menemukan pola DNA suatu penyakit dalam sequence DNA manusia.
-Video demonstrasi dapat diakses melalui link <a href="https://bonek-dna.netlify.app/">berikut</a>

-Repository program ini dibuat untuk memenuhi **Tugas Besar Mata Kuliah IF2211 Strategi Algoritma** yang ke-3 pada Semester II Tahun Akademik 2021/2022.
+# DNA String Matching

+This program was created to fulfill **IF2211 Algorithm Strategies: Major Assignment 3** in Semester II 2021/2022.

 ## Table of Contents
 * [General Info](#general-information)